 I also recommend older adults consider life insurance if they have little or no savings at all.
 It should at least be large enough to cover funeral costs.

-Who are the people who don’t need life insurance in Germany?
+Who are the people who don’t need this in Germany?

 There are certain types of people who are not recommended to get life insurance: